Volunteer with GovHack

 International Operations Team (AUSNZ)

-The marketing team is looking for 3 – 4 dedicated members.
+The marketing team is looking for dedicated and reliable members.
 Your job is to promote the who, what, why and when of GovHack to the world!
 You will assist in the creation, implementation and management of the GovHack social media plan as well writing content for the web and graphic design.

 At its roots, GovHack is a hackathon designed for the betterment of the local community.
 As part of the community partnership team, it is your job to form strategic partnerships and value-adding relationships with external organisations.
 These relationships will in turn help GovHack expand it’s reach and create meaningful change for local groups and communities.

 As the technology team, it is your job to apply your knowledge of tech to put into place the systems that will ensure the competition runs start to finish without a hitch.
-We are now looking to recruit a Scrum Master to support the technology team in managing GovHack systems (Hackerspace, Website).
+Our hackers need a smoothly flowing event that will allow them to place all their focus into their projects.
+Simultaneously, you will develop and manage our systems to ensure they remain scalable.
+We’re the biggest open data hackathon in the southern hemisphere and we don’t want to stop there!

-GovHack is brought to each state/region through the hard work of a Regional Operations Team, who are responsible for coordinating all GovHack activities in that region.
-They will also deliver the Connections pre-event, the State hackathon event, and the State Awards night.
+GovHack is brought to each state/region through the hard work of a Regional Operations Team (ROT), who are responsible for coordinating all GovHack activities in that region.
+This team is led by a Regional Lead.
+The ROT is responsible for managing local sponsorship; marketing; community liaison; data management and technical support.
+They will also deliver the Connections pre-event, the GovHack weekend hackathon event and the Regional Awards night (digital).

-Our Event Hosts are the on-the-ground people that make GovHack happen.
+Our Local Event Teams are the on-the-ground people that make the GovHack Competition weekend happen.
 Traditionally, they organised physical events, catering and local sponsorship.
-In 2021, having moved from a physical competition to a virtual competition, the role changed – with the physicality removed, the event hosts were facilitators or MCs of local GovHack events.
-With uncertainty still surrounding the world, the role will depend on your region and whether you can host a physical event.
+With uncertainty still surrounding the world, the role will depend on your region and whether there is a physical event in your area, or if you’re helping out participants online.

 Where do these roles fit in the GovHack organisation?
 Who will I be working with and where do I fit on the team?